feljost/fgpt/README.md

 <br>
 </div>

-**fgpt** is a 712M parameter Language Model trained from scratch on the [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset.
+**FGPT** is a 712M parameter Language Model trained from scratch on the [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset.
 This repository provides code for training, finetuning and inference.
 The purpose of the repo is not to create a SOTA model but rather to experiment and learn.
 The code is loosely based on Karpathy's youtube videos and Sebastian Raschka's LLM from scratch code.

 ### Key Technical Implementations
 * **Architecture:** GPT-2 Large equivalent (712M Params, 32 layers, 24 heads) with Phi-3 style prompt tokens with GPT2 Tokenizer.